The Heath, Staffordshire: Public services

 There is a medium-sized refuse site (tip) and recycling centre operated by East Staffordshire Borough Council waste collection services are also provided by East Staffordshire Borough Council.
 Water and sewage services are provided by South Staffordshire Water and Uttoxeter Sewage Treatment Works is located on the edge of The Heath.
 The Ddistribution network operator for electricity is Central Networks, better known as E.ON UK.

 The Heath uses the Stoke-On-Trent (ST) postcode and the postal town is Uttoxeter (ST14).
 There is a small sub-post office inside the Londis store.
 The nearest library is in Uttoxeter.

 The Heath is part of Staffordshire Police, Staffordshire Fire and Rescue Service and West Midlands Ambulance Service areas.
 Uttoxeter Fire Station is located within The Heath and the nearest police station in Uttoxeter.

 Economy

 Fox's Biscuits (previously Elkes) has a large factory in the village employing around 900 people.
 The other major employer in the area is JCB based in nearby Rocester and has its Heavy Products and World Parts Centre at the edge of the village.

 There are two shopping area in the village one on New Road which has a Tesco Express, takeaway and a motor components store.
 The other one is known locally as The Five Shops and is on Windsor Road, it has a chip shop, hair salon, bakers and a Londis with a small post office.

-The most common distance travelled to work is less than 2 km and the most common type of employment is manufacturing.

-Crime

-In 2009 there was an average of 11 crimes per 1,000 people for the ward of Heath West, and during the same period there were 15.7 crimes per head for the Ward of Heath East.
-In 2010 the figure was down to four crimes per 1000 people for Heath West and 14.7 for Heath East.
-The most common type of crime is anti-social behaviour.